WenqinSHAO/pvd-dev/README.md

 <a href="https://tools.ietf.org/html/draft-ietf-intarea-provisioning-domains-00">draft-ietf-intarea-provisioning-domains</a> specifies a way to provision host with multiple PvDs by introducing a new IPv6 Router Advertisment (RA) option.</p>
 <p>We as well modified <a href="https://github.com/IPv6-mPvD/radvd.git">radvd</a> and <a href="https://github.com/IPv6-mPvD/odhcpd">odhcpd</a> so that they can be configured to announce RA containing PvD option.</p>
 <p><a href="https://github.com/IPv6-mPvD/wireshark">Wireshark</a> is now as well made capable of parsing RA with PvD option.
 Debugging made esay.</p>
 <p>Host side, we deliver a <a href="https://github.com/IPv6-mPvD/pvd-linux-kernel-patch">linux kernel patch</a> to make the kernel aware of the PvD option in RA.
-Besides, an essential tool <a href="https://github.com/IPv6-mPvD/pvdd">pvdd</a> that organically groups configuration items of a single PvD together from various sources say RA and DHCP, is as well provided.</p>
+Besides, an essential tool <a href="https://github.com/IPv6-mPvD/pvdd">pvdd</a> that organically groups configuration items of a single PvD together from various sources say RA and extra info from a json server over https.</p>
-<p>For application developpers, a PvD-aware glibc now provides interfaces with which you can easily access PvD datatructures and bind your applications to a set of PvDs (so that the application uses the corresponding DNS servers , and that the kernel route the traffic appropriately).
-TODO: todo add glibc repository.</p>
-<p>TODO: one-liner for other projects as well.</p>
 </details>